Antitakeover Statutes and Internal Corporate Governance

 greater than the cost of improving internal governance for

-rms with weaker outside disciplines.
+firms with weaker outside disciplines.
 The substitution hy-

-pothesis predicts that rms increase internal governance
+pothesis predicts that firms increase internal governance

 mechanisms when states adopt new ATS and decrease inter-